shadowroot2/gree_ac/README.md

 # Gree AC PHP API
-API to controll Gree AC with WiFi by network
+API to control Gree AC with WiFi by network

 To make it work you should initialize connection to Gree+ with getting secret-key witch generating every time when you reset WiFi on Gree AC.